Vennamm/Temp-v-Energy/Rubric Match.md

   Three models were implemented:
   1. SARIMAX (time-series model) for weather forecast.
   2. LSTM (deep learning model) for predicting CDD and HDD based on Average Temperature to determine the impact of exogenous variables.
-  3. XGBoost (ensemble model) for understanding feature importances in the seasonal analysis to determine which seasons were mostly responsible for the energy consumption.
+  3. Random Forest, XGBoost, and Decision Tree Regression models for understanding feature importances in the seasonal analysis to determine which seasons were mostly responsible for the energy consumption.

 - **Perform thorough model evaluation and comparison**:
   Evaluation metrics include MAE and RMSE for SARIMAX and LSTM models.
-Parameter tuning for XGBoost was planned using GridSearch.
+Parameter tuning for regressions was performed using GridSearch.

 - **Demonstrate understanding of model selection and validation techniques**:
   Model selection was based on suitability for time-series forecasting.
 Evaluation was performed using MAE and RMSE for model validation.
 Cross-validation was not applied to SARIMAX due to its state-by-state nature, but this was justified.
+Cross-Validation was done for regression models

 ---

 ## 5. Streamlit App Development
 - **Create a comprehensive Streamlit app with at least 5 interactive elements**:
-  Except for Documentation and Correlation Heatmap, every element is interactive.
+  Except for Future Goals and Correlation Heatmap, every element is interactive.

 - **Include detailed documentation and user guide within the app**:
-  Includes a tutorial, tooltips, and detailed documentation for user guidance.
+  Includes instructions and detailed documentation for user guidance.

 - **Implement advanced Streamlit features (e.g., caching, session-state)**:
-  `st.cache` has been implemented for performance optimization, with `st.session_state` not being required.
+  `st.cache_data` has been implemented for performance optimization, with `st.session_state` not being required.

 - **Deploy the app and ensure it's robust and user-friendly**:
   I tried my best to ensure it is.